Brinda-Patel/SOEN6841---TAS/README.md

 - **Team Alignment:** Ensuring that the entire team is on the same page post-decision.

 ## Conclusion
-A well-structured approach to decision making and execution is crucial for team alignment and effectiveness.
+A well-structured approach to decision-making and execution is crucial for team alignment and effectiveness.
 By following these guidelines, teams can enhance their decision-making processes and work more cohesively towards their goals.

 ## Additional Resources
 - [Link to full case study](#)